Jura-Hostic-i-Film/Jura-Hostic-i-Film-app/README.md

 This is the REST API for the "Digitalizacija" app.
 You can access the api repository [here](https://github.com/Jura-Hostic-i-Film/Jura-Hostic-i-Film-api).
 The project aims to help digitization of documents using OCR technology and make the process of managing documents easier.
 ## Installation
 1. Download the [`digitalizacija_verzija_1.0.apk`](https://github.com/Jura-Hostic-i-Film/Jura-Hostic-i-Film-app/blob/master/digitalizacija_verzija_1.0.apk) file inside the repository onto your device **Android** operating system
-2. Allow installation from the source `Install unknown app` setting for the specific app you are installing from
+2. Allow installation from the source, to do it, enable the `Install unknown apps` setting for the specific app you are installing from
 3. Click on the `.apk` file and install the app

 ## Usage